 Like the Black House, the White Temple is also a 30 minute, 20 baht bus ride from Chiang Rai’s central bus station – although in the opposite direction.
 The bus will drop you off by a highway which you’ll have to cross to get to the temple, but the walk is a fairly short one.

 If this is the first temple of the day that you’re visiting, then a bus ride there may be a good idea.
 But taking a bus all the way back to the station and then waiting for another bus to Baan Dam is probably not worth the hassle for the amount of money you may save.
-Calling an Uber or Grab car is ideal to get from Wat Rong Khun to your next destination.
+Calling for a Grab car is ideal to get from Wat Rong Khun to your next destination.

 Wat Rong Suea Ten: The Majestic & Mysterious 'Blue Temple'

 A more recent edition to Chiang Rai’s artistic and religious landscape, no visit to Chiang Rai is complete nowadays without a trip to Wat Rong Suea Ten, or the Blue Temple.
-This stunning temple was only recently completed in 2016 but the person behind it remains somewhat of a mystery.
+This stunning temple was only recently completed in 2016.

 The Blue Temple lacks anything comparable to the more disturbing or shocking elements of Baan Dam and Wat Rong Khun.
 Nevertheless, the style of the artwork and the structure itself feels very contemporary and modern compared to more traditional temples in Thailand.